ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 corresponding certificate chain for later use in feedback.

-When the client later reconnects to any HTTPS server for the same domain it again receives a set of SCTs.
+When the client later reconnects to any HTTPS server for the same domain, it again receives a set of SCTs.
 The client MUST add new SCTs from known logs to its store of SCTs for the server.
 The client MUST send to the server the ones in the store that are for that server and were not received from that server.